WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/post_install_notes.md

-- You cannot use a VPN unless you're using the madNS Config Profile for which you need to follow the VPN Guide
+- You cannot use a VPN unless you're using the madNS Config Profile for which you need to follow the VPN Guide in the Miscellaneous section
 - You must never disable the Config Profile!
 - Go into Airplane Mode if you're switching to another Config Profile
 - Don't use Nugget or Cowabunga otherwise the Config Profile will disappear and possibly not work!
 There is a [workaround](#using-nugget-or-cowabunga)